May 2, 2019 294

 Has an entrepreneur anything to do with ethical considerations?
 After all, business is business.
 This also implies that ethics is ethics that both business and ethics belong to two domains of human life which are distinct in themselves that both have nothing in common and finally that there is a connection between ethics and entrepreneurship.

-While these and other related questions are, indeed, good questions, they are at the same time totally misconceived.
-These questions demonstrate the lack of understanding and appreciation of the role of ethics in human life, in human affairs and in all human endeavors.
+While these and other related questions are, indeed, good questions, they are at the same time misconceived.
+These questions demonstrate the lack of understanding and appreciation of the role of ethics in human life, in human affairs and all human endeavors.
 How ethics plays this important role in human endeavors of any kind including entrepreneurship will be closely examined in this chapter.

 In our time, ethics can be defined as the moral principles which determine the rightness wrongness of particular acts or activities.
 So, ethics relates to the morality of behavior.
 Henceforth, we shall use the phrase “moral principles” in place of ethics.

-We also speak of ethical standards which mean to conform to an accepted standard of good behavior, for example, in a profession or trade.
+We also speak of ethical standards which means to conform to an accepted standard of good behavior, for example, in a profession or trade.
 We also speak of moral standards which is synonymous with ethical standards.

 Human action is determined and informed partly by cultural values, partly by the socially recognized ways of attaining them.
 By cultural values, I mean the aims that are regarded as the essentially proper purpose of human activity in a particular society.
 In other words, socially defined values are to be attained by socially defined means.

 We are not suggesting that in any society, the rules of action are nothing other than social imperatives, or that the only basis of such rules need only be social.
 Rather, some rules of action, no matter their origin or import are ultimately part and parcel of the heritage of a society.
 A good example of some of such rules is moral rules.